 How to Force Remove Directory in Linux?
 [Step-by-Step]

-Distro Used Throughout the Tutorial: Ubuntu 22.04.1 LTSProcess flowchart of forcefully removing directory in Linux.
+[Distro Used Throughout the Tutorial: Ubuntu 22.04.1 LTS]

-Common Unsuccessful Approach to Remove Write-Protected Folder
+Common Failed Attempt to Remove Write-Protected Folder

 The most common approach to removing any write-protected directory is using the rm -r command.
 If you try to remove any write-protected directory using the rm -r command, you will get a confirmation prompt.
 It can not remove a write-protected directory without confirming from the confirmation prompt.Trying to remove folder1 directory using "rm -r" command.

-Step-by-Step Process to Force Remove a Write Protected Directory in Linux
+Steps to Force Remove a Write Protected Directory in Linux

 You can easily remove a write-protected directory using the rf option with the rm command.
 In this case, I will remove a write-protected directory named sample without asking for any confirmation.
-To do so, follow the below procedures.
+To do so, follow the below procedures:

-➊ At first, open the Ubuntu terminal.
+1. First, open the Ubuntu terminal.

 ls -l